Slavery in the Ottoman Empire: Supression and aftermath

-The Ottoman Empire and 16 other countries signed the 1890 Brussels Conference Act for the suppression of the slave trade.
 Clandestine slavery persisted into the early 20th century.
 A circular by the Ministry of Internal Affairs in October 1895 warned local authorities that some steamships stripped Zanj sailors of their "certificates of liberation" and threw them into slavery.
 Another circular of the same year reveals that some newly freed Zanj slaves were arrested based on unfounded accusations, imprisoned and forced back to their lords.